-Now make the cookie dough: In a medium bowl, cream together the butter/shortening, peanut butter and sugars.
-Mix in the egg, honey and vanilla extract until fully combined.
-Stir in the flour, baking soda, baking powder and salt until you get a smooth dough.
+Now make the cookie dough: In a medium bowl, cream together the peanut butter and sugar.
+Mix in the egg until you get a smooth dough.

 Put the crushed pretzels with the fleur de sel in a shallow bowl.
 Put a handful of white sugar in a separate shallow bowl.

 Take rounded teaspoons of cookie dough and roll into balls.
 Roll each ball firmly in the crushed pretzel mixture, then in the sugar and place on the lined cookie tray.
 Repeat until you’ve used all the cookie dough.